 What to Do About Lawn Drought Stress?

 - Check and clean your sprinkler filter heads.
 A clogged filter head can prevent your sprinkler system from watering the whole lawn surface.
 Most sprinkler systems have a simple mechanism that can be disassembled with a screwdriver or a pair of needle-nosed pliers.
 Cleaning the filters out or replacing them can bring your lawn back to life.

 - Water the lawn sufficiently for your type of grass.
 A lot of people try to keep their lawns green and their water bills down by running the sprinklers frequently, but with less water.
 Hello, drought stress!
 Deeper watering to reach the root structures works better.
 Cool seasonal grasses need at least an inch of water per week, for example, split over two half-inch watering sessions.

 - Call Big League Lawns.
-We have more than 40 years' experience in lawn care, serving Weber and Davis counties in Utah.
-We'll provide you with a free lawn analysis if you give us a call at 801-917-6572.
+We have more than 40 years of experience in lawn care, serving Weber and Davis counties in Utah.
+We'll provide you with a free lawn analysis if you call us at 801-917-6572.